 Revenue recognition - Generally, the Company recognizes revenue for its products upon shipment to customers, provided no significant obligations remain and collection is probable.
 For sales that include customer acceptance terms, revenue is recorded after customer acceptance.
+It is the Company's policy that all sales are final.
+Requests for returns are reviewed on a case by case basis.
+As revenue is recorded, the Company accrues an estimated amount for product returns as a reduction of revenue.
+As the Company's products are new in the consumer market channel, the Company increased its reserve estimate related to product returns for this channel.
+The level of returns may fluctuate from the Company's estimate.
+The Company offers early payment discounts to select customers.
+Revenue is recorded net of the amount of the early payment discounts that the Company estimates will be claimed by customers.
 Our products typically carry a warranty that ranges from two to five years and includes replacement of defective parts.
 A warranty reserve is recorded for estimated costs associated with potential warranty expenses on previous sales.

-Financial instruments - FASB Accounting Standards Codification ("ASC") 820 "Fair Value Measurements and Disclosures" ("ASC 820") defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+Financial instruments -FASB Accounting Standards Codification ("ASC") 820 "Fair Value Measurements and Disclosures" ("ASC 820") defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 ASC 820 also establishes a fair value hierarchy which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-The standard describes three levels of inputs that may be used to measure fair value:
+The standard describes three levels of inputs that may be used to measure fair value.